GSA/Section508.gov/_pages/acquisition/2022-06-23-sell-how-to-create-acr-with-vpat.md

 If your product does not fall under any of these four categories, you may write “Not Applicable” in the notes section for the Success Criteria tables.

-The Success Criteria tables laid out in the VPAT&reg; template—Levels A, AA, and AAA—cover the WCAG success criteria (e.g., page 12 of VPAT&reg; 2.4Rev508).
+The Success Criteria tables laid out in the VPAT® template—Levels A, AA, and AAA—cover the WCAG success criteria (e.g., page 12 of VPAT® 2.4Rev508).

 Only Level A and AA are required in an ACR intended to inform U.S. federal procurement.
 However, if your product does satisfy some (or all) Level AAA success criteria guidelines, then it is beneficial to complete that table as well, as it would provide additional motivation for federal agencies to purchase your product and attract a wider range of potential customers.
 Below is an example of what these three columns look like for the WCAG table:
 <table class="usa-table tablet:grid-col">
-  <caption>Three columns of VPAT&reg; WCAG table</caption>
+  <caption>Three columns of VPAT® WCAG table</caption>
     <thead>
         <tr>
             <th scope="col">Crietria</th>